Mu Chong: Liberation of Korea and return

 After the liberation of Korea on August 15, the Communist Korean Army came to North Korea separately while participating in the Civil War in China.
-When he returned to North Korea, Kim Il-sung was uncomfortable with his reputation and unwillingness to submit to him, and he was always anxious and vigilant and saw him as a strong static from the beginning.
+When he returned to North Korea, Kim Il Sung was uncomfortable with his reputation and unwillingness to submit to him, and he was always anxious and vigilant and saw him as a strong static from the beginning.
 Mu Chong gave a look at the convenience of returning to North Korea from the members of the Korean People's Army Medical Corps and the Korean Independent Alliance.
 In October 1945, Mujung, who did not recognize both the CCP reconstruction and the Jangan sect in the Ministry of Economy and Trade, organized a separate committee to promote the reconstruction of the CCP in Pyongyang.
 In November 1945, he went directly to Pyongyang Station to support the settlement of North Korean soldiers who returned home.
 After that, he became the second secretary of the Workers' Party.

-On October 21, 1945, the Soviet Union led military groups in North Korea to unify and organize the demonstrators.
-In the training of the cadres where the enemy guards were founded, and after taking off the shirt, Mu Chong took off the shirt and revolutionized.
-He complained about complaining about why only a person was propaganda without propaganda against me, and this was Kim Il-sung.
-He blew up alcohol, and when he was drunk, he gave up the name of Kim Il-sung and complained about it, making him dissatisfied.
-On December 17, the Communist Party of Korea became the first secretary of the Workers' Party.

 From the end of December 1945, Kim Goo rebelled against the Moscow three-phase talks and pursued a strong opposition movement, becoming a member of the National General Mobilization Committee against Trusteeship and Reform formed on December 30.
 However, when the Workers' Party returned to Chantak, Mu Chong also turned to Chantak.